Goda’s Slave – Chapter 27: Goda’s Snake

 The ground had started moving.
 Kanna could feel it at first as a tiny disturbance, but as the seconds passed, she realized that the solid earth beneath her had begun to rise and fall like tiny waves, like the ripples of a pond.
 Convinced that she had knocked her head and not realized, she jerked her face up from the giant and she looked at the ground around them in the dim light of early dawn that had started to come down from the trees.

 But the space beneath them was brighter than the weak sun leaking out from the horizon.
 The ground was teeming with life, flashing brightly with a multitude of colors and spirals that glowed in the twilight.
 Kanna held her breath.
 She saw the snakes dancing, coming up out of the earth.
-They would contract and relax against each other, and slither up and through the cracks between the fallen leaves.
+They would contract and relax against each other, and slither up through the cracks between the fallen leaves.

 Her eyes had scrolled through countless lenses in order to see them, but somehow she knew that they had always been there even when she could not perceive them.
 They flashed brighter and moved wildly the moment she realized it.
+The chaos was too much.
+She tried to hide her face against Goda’s clothes once again—and it was then that the writhing scales of a dragon caught her eye.

 The snake seemed to hear her and it flashed its display faster in response, though Kanna still would not look at its face.
 She lost herself in the color, in every little dot, in every fiber that writhed between Goda’s legs.
-Without thinking, Kanna lifted her hand and reached out.

-“Can I…touch it?” she asked.
+“Can I touch it?” she asked.
 She had grown breathless.

 The snake slithered against her open hand and she felt the scales moving past, scraping her own skin with a faint sensation of both pleasure and pain.
-This made Kanna grow bolder, so with a light grip, she wrapped her hand around the thick body of the snake, and she felt its throbbing, rolling muscles; she felt the heat and power that radiated from its flesh; she felt Goda’s gasp when she squeezed.
+This made Kanna grow bolder, so with a light grip, she wrapped her hand around the thick body of the snake, and she felt its throbbing, rolling muscles; she felt the heat and power that radiated from its flesh; she felt Goda’s hitched breath when she squeezed.

-The serpent slithered between her fingers and crawled towards other places, but as it did, Kanna felt her awareness of every sensation heightening.
-She felt the whining in her ears.
-She felt her body becoming loose in her skin as it had near the mouth of the shrine, and then suddenly she burst through into a different world.
+The serpent slithered between her fingers and explored other places, but as it did, Kanna’s awareness of every sensation heightened.
+There was a familiar whining in her ears.
+Her body became loose in her skin as it had near the mouth of the shrine.

 * * *